lndecastro/Teaching_with_AI/TaLwAI/Module7_AssessmentFeedback.md

 - **Language-level variants**: beginner / intermediate / advanced
 - **Bias audit of the rubric**: check for clarity, bias, ambiguity
 - **Accessibility transformations**: simplify language, add examples

+### Exercise 2: Rubric-Based Feedback Generation
+Upload a student submission; use a rubric-based feedback prompt; analyze and validate the AI-generated feedback.

 ## 7.3 Use AI-Assisted Self- and Peer-Assessment